-Sickle-cell anemia is a disease passed down through families in which red blood cells form an abnormal crescent shape.
+Sickle-cell anaemia is a disease passed down through families in which red blood cells form an abnormal crescent shape.
 (Red blood cells are typically shaped like a disc.)
 The distorted red blood cells are shaped like crescents or sickles.
 These sickle or crescent-shaped blood cells are fragile and are unable to deliver adequate oxygen to the body’s tissues.
 They clog easily in the smaller blood vessels, and even break easily.
 They can experience a disruption in the healthy flow of blood.

 This condition is inherited from both parents.
 Sickle-cell disease is much more common in people belonging to the Mediterranean and African heritage.
 It is also seen in people from South and Central America, the Caribbean, and the Middle East.

 The symptoms of sickle-cell Anaemia show up in childhood only, especially between the ages of 5 and 15.
-Pain is the significant indicator of this disease.
+Pain is a significant indicator of this disease.
 Most people begin having pain in their abdomen, hips, knees, and elbows.
 A severe pain crisis may require hospitalization until the pain is under control.
 Some of the other common symptoms include:

 - Attacks of abdominal pain